Research-Practice Partnerships at AIR

 - My organization has staff members who would be able to co-develop a research agenda and provide critical feedback to researchers during the life of a project.

-Our experience tells us that this partnership structure can be powerful for alliance members and researchers because:
+Our experience tells us that this partnership structure can be powerful for partnership members and researchers because:

 - Including practitioners as advisors on our research teams bridges the divide between research and practice, resulting in a greater likelihood that research findings will be applied to practice.

-- Practitioner involvement in research builds practitioners’ capacity to incorporate systematic inquiry into regular decisionmaking processes.
+- Practitioner involvement in research strengthens practitioners’ capacity to incorporate systematic inquiry into regular decisionmaking processes.

-- Collaborative research with alliance members informs our research process and the research itself, making use of policy and practitioner expertise to produce more relevant projects and products.
+- Collaborative research with partnership members informs our research process and the research itself, making use of policy and practitioner expertise to produce more relevant projects and products.

 What services does AIR provide?